Last Updated on March 21, 2021 by Julia Wilson

 - Other conditions including FIP and FIV can also cause monoclonal gammopathy.
 Your veterinarian may also want to perform additional tests to rule these infections out.

 The faster the diagnosis, and start of treatment, the better.
 Hopefully, before organ involvement develops.

 Addressing secondary complications such as kidney disease, hypercalcemia, hyperviscosity syndrome as well as the neoplasia is the goal of treatment.
 Many conditions should improve once chemotherapy starts.

 - Diuresis: To help flush excess calcium out of the body via the urine.
 Administration of medication may also occur.

 - Dietary changes to address kidney disease.
 Your veterinarian may also prescribe phosphate binders.

 - Plasmapheresis: Removal of blood which is centrifuged to separate it into plasma and cells.
 Plasma is discarded, and the cells are re-suspended with crystalloid fluids to return the blood to its normal volume before being reinfused into your cat to treat hyperviscosity syndrome.

-- Blood transfusion may be required to treat cytopenias.
+- A blood transfusion may be required to treat cytopenias.